OrvilleChomer/OpenFP/README.md

 # Scripts and Data for OpenFP Group
-Data and scripts I've created for the *Open FP Group* in Forest Park, IL
+This is data from scripts I've created (and the scripts themselves) for the *Open FP Group* in Forest Park, IL.

 Right now, I have a web scraping script to glean public property tax data for Forest Park from: http://cookcountypropertyinfo.com/default.aspx and save it to a json file.